mlavin/django-selectable/docs/lookups.rst

     :param item: An item from the search results.
     :return: A string representation of the item to be returned by the field/widget.

+.. py:method:: LookupBase.split_term(term)

+     Split searching term into array of subterms that will be searched separately.
+     You can override this function to achieve different splitting of the term.

+    :param term: The search term.
+    :return: Array with subterms

 .. py:method:: LookupBase.get_item_value(item)

     This is last of three formatting methods.
 The value is shown in the